Moduli of polarised manifolds via canonical K\"ahler metrics: Introduction

-A natural and important question is whether or not $\M$ admits a modular compactification, perhaps by allowing singular K-polystable varieties at the boundary.
-If it did, one would expect the CM line bundle to extend to the compactification, and hence one would further expect the compactification to be projective.
-This would be one route to showing that $\M$ admits an algebraic structure.
-However, this seems to be far beyond the current available techniques, and at present we do not even know how to compactify $\M$ non-modularly to any compact complex space $\M$.
-Moreover, it seems unlikely to us that the moduli functor of K-polystable varieties is proper in general.
-We speculate that one could compactify by using something more general than varieties however, perhaps using a class of schemes of infinite type, by analogy with the non-finitely generated filtrations of Witt Nystr\"om-Sz\'ekelyhidi \cite{DWN,GS-filtrations}.
+A natural and important question is whether $\M$ admits a modular compactification, notably in the setting that the manifolds under consideration are projective and we take our K\"ahler classes to be induced by ample line bundles.
+In this case, under further assumptions on the geometry of the polarised varieties being parametrised, it may be possible to compactify by including singular K-polystable varieties at the boundary.
+If this were possible, one would expect the CM line bundle to extend to the compactification, and hence one would further expect the compactification to be projective.
+This would be one route to showing that $\M$ admits an algebraic structure, which is an important question inaccessible using the techniques we employ in the present work.
+It is, in general, unrealistic to expect this strategy to be successful without assumptions on the underlying geometry of the polarised varieties, and it may be instead that one could compactify by using something more general than varieties, perhaps using a class of schemes of infinite type, by analogy with the non-finitely generated filtrations of Witt Nystr\"om and Sz\'ekelyhidi \cite{DWN,GS-filtrations}.
+It is also natural to ask whether these ideas have analogue in the non-projective setting (see Berman \cite[Section 5]{RB-MA} for a related discussion).

 Lastly, we remark that throughout we work with \emph{reduced} complex spaces.
 The reason for this is the lack of literature on analytic GIT for non-reduced complex spaces.
 This forces us to work with the induced reduced complex space of the Kuranishi space, and means that for families of polarised manifolds over a \emph{non-reduced} base $B$, we do not obtain a map to the moduli space.
-Instead if $B_{red}\hookrightarrow B$ is the reduction, then after pulling back the family to $B_{red}$, we obtain a natural map $B_{red} \to \M$.
+Instead if $B_{\red}\hookrightarrow B$ is the reduction, then after pulling back the family to $B_{\red}$, we obtain a natural map $B_{\red} \to \M$.
 With further work on analytic GIT, we expect that our techniques would give a slightly more natural structure of a complex space on the moduli space, such that the moduli space we construct in Theorem \ref{mainthm} is the induced reduced complex space.
 This would be important, for example, in proving that $\M$ satisfies a universal property.
-Furthermore, it is not clear to us what the most appropriate notion of a K\"ahler metric on a non-reduced space is.